jchwv5/health-app-ui/README.md

 # Sports Apparel, Inc.

-This is a starter project for a Sports Apparel Company that was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a proof-of-conecpt of a patient and encounter management system for Super Health Inc.  [Create React App](https://github.com/facebook/create-react-app).

 ## Install Prerequisites